swagger-api/swagger-js/docs/development/scripts.md

 `build` | Build a new set of JS assets, and output them to `/dist` and `/browser`.
 `build:bundle` | Build `/browser/index.js` only.
 `build:umd` | Build `/dist/index.js` only.
-`build:bundlesize` | Check if the bundle size is within allowed size range
+`build:bundlesize` | Check if the bundle size is within allowed size range.

 ### Testing
 Script name | Description
 --- | ---
 `test` | Run unit tests in Node and run ESLint in errors-only mode.
-`test:lint` | Report ESLint style errors and warnings.
 `test:unit` | Run unit tests in Node.
 `test:unit:watch` | Run tests with change watching.